schm1d/AwesomeArchLinux/README.md

 1. Have both **archinstall.sh** and **chroot.sh** on the same directory.
 2. chmod +x **archinstall.sh** and **chroot.sh**
 3. Then run **archinstall.sh** like so: `./archinstall.sh`

+Arch Linux is a highly customizable, lightweight, and rolling release Linux distribution that is well-suited for experienced users who want to have complete control over their system.
+It gives users the ability to customize their system to meet their specific needs and preferences.
+Additionally, Arch Linux is known for its powerful package manager (Pacman), which allows users to quickly and easily install, remove, and update software packages with minimal effort.
+Furthermore, Arch Linux is well-supported by a large community of experienced users who are willing to help newcomers with any issues they may encounter.